OpenSlides/OpenSlides/README.txt

 English README file for OpenSlides
 ==================================

-This is OpenSlides, version 1.3-rc1 (2012-11-27).
+This is OpenSlides, version 1.3 (2012-12-10).

 What is OpenSlides?
 ===================
-OpenSlides is a free, web-based presentation system for displaying and controlling of agenda, applications and elections of an assembly.
+OpenSlides is a free web-based presentation and assembly system for displaying and controlling of agenda, motions and elections of an assembly.

 See http://openslides.org for more information.